hanez/fun/docs/handbook.md

 ### Build Fun

-Linux/UNIX only covered here for now.
+Linux/UNIX and Cygwin only covered here for now.

 Clone repository: